 - Enlist a load bank solutions vendor to provide equipment and services for commissioning a substation to a dedicated data center.
 An experienced provider can deliver the best technology for your project, along with all the cabling and labor, for a turn-key solution.

-- Assemble a team of commissioning personnel, including load bank vendor certified technicians, equipment manufacturer representatives, general contractor, electrical contractor, owner’s representatives, design engineers, and other staff as needed.
+- Assemble a team of data center commissioning personnel, including load bank vendor certified technicians, equipment manufacturer representatives, general contractor, electrical contractor, owner’s representatives, design engineers, and other staff as needed.

 - Coordinate activities among all team members, including contractors, to minimize duplicating effort.
 Determine the testing schedule and highlight when all load bank equipment must be ready for testing on-site.
 Make sure the vendor can deliver the load bank equipment and cabling.
 They must also supply enough technicians for installation and configuration.